 Dr Boullin trained in cardiology in Kings College Hospital London, Dorchester, Bournemouth & Southampton.
 His first consultant post was at the Norfolk & Norwich University Hospital where in 2011 he set up and then led the ablation service in Norfolk.
-During this period he also undertook more complex ablation at the Barts Heart Centre, the largest ablation centre in Europe.
+During this period he also undertook more complex ablation at the Barts Heart Centre in London, the largest ablation centre in Europe.
 His personal data has demonstrated excellent patient care and these efforts have been recognised with awards for Clinical Excellence.

 In February 2017 he relocated back to the south coast with his wife and 3 daughters.
 He practices in all areas of cardiology, and specialises in the management of heart rhythm problems.
 He has relished the challenges in ensuring people across Dorset receive the very best care for their heart problems,